sunpy/sunpy/doc/source/dev.rst

 `Meld <http://meld.sourceforge.net/install.html>`_.
 On Mac OS X, if you have installed XCode then you can use the terminal command opendiff which will open an application called FileMerge.
 Put your final code into file.py.
 Once you have done this just type: ::

-    bzr resolve

 This will officially resolve the conflict and will also delete the extra files the conflict created.
 Finally you should then commit your changes, in this case the resolution of the conflict with: ::

-   bzr commit -m "Resolved conflict between my and online version of file.py"
+   git commit -m "Resolved conflict between my and online version of file.py"

 You can then proceed to push this change up to your branch.
-More information about conflict resolution and bazaar is `available <http://doc.bazaar.canonical.com/bzr.0.92/en/user-guide/conflicts.html>`_.

 Coding Standards
 ----------------